peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  new exponent if necessary.
 * `EFloat RoundToExponentExact​(int exponentSmall,
                     EContext ctx)`<br>
- Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+ Returns a binary float with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
 * `EFloat RoundToExponentExact​(EInteger exponent,
                     EContext ctx)`<br>
  Returns a binary float with the same value as this object but rounded to the